 Correia & Puth, PLLC

-Linda M. Correia is a founding member of Correia & Puth, PLLC, where she focuses her practice exclusively on the rights and representation of employees.
-Ms. Correia has successfully represented employees who have been targets of sex discrimination, pregnancy discrimination, sexual harassment, and retaliation under Title VII, Title IX, and other state and federal civil rights statutes.
+Linda M. Correia is a founding member of Correia & Puth, PLLC, where she focuses her practice exclusively on the rights and representation of employees who have experienced discrimination or retaliation and students and educators who have experienced sexual assault, sex discrimination in athletics, or retaliation at school.
+Ms. Correia has successfully represented employees and students who have been targets of sex discrimination, pregnancy discrimination, sexual harassment, and retaliation under Title VII, Title IX, and other state and federal civil rights statutes.
 She also counsels employees with other workplace concerns and in severance negotiations.

 In 2009, the Metropolitan Washington Employment Lawyers Association honored Ms. Correia as its Lawyer of the Year.
 Ms. Correia shared in the 2000 Trial Lawyer of the Year Award presented by Trial Lawyers for Public Justice, in recognition of her former firm's work in Hartman v.
 Powell, a class action sex discrimination case that resulted in the largest employment discrimination award in the history of the Civil Rights Act of 1964.
 Ms. Correia is named in Super Lawyer as one of the top employment litigators (plaintiff) in Washington, DC, and has been recognized as among the highest rated attorneys from her peers since 2009 from Best Lawyers in the Washington, DC area.
 Ms. Correia is rated by Martindale-Hubbell as “AV Preeminent,” the highest attorney peer review rating.